nghianguyentek/docs/protocol/nd4ipv6.md

 # Neighbour Discovery for IPv6 (ND)
 ```
-📖 ND is a protocol for IPv6 nodes in the same link to discover each other (including routers) about
+📖 ND is a protocol for IPv6 same-link nodes to discover each other (including routers) about presence, address,
-presence, address, and reaching path.
+and reaching path.
 ```
 ## Router discovery
 ### Ways